Bayurzx/qna/qna_steps.md

 - Created `$fillable` variable for answers in `app\Models\Answer.php`

 ### Note: If the user is not logged in, it will return an unhandled error

+## Lesson 32.
+Updating The Answer
+- Added edit and delete button
+- IMplemented it in AnswersCOntroller